kadena-io/pact/docs/en/pact-reference.md

   (with-capability (USER_KEYSET user) ...))
 ```
 So far so good.
 However, if we had a (admittedly contrived) `rotate-and-transfer` function, we'd be calling that
 code twice, which is inefficient.
-This can be solved by acquiring the capability at the outer level: capabilities
+This can be solved by acquiring the capability at the outer level, because
-that have already been acquired are not re-evaluated:
+**capabilities that have already been acquired and are in-scope are not re-evaluated:**

 ```lisp
 (defun rotate-and-transfer (from to from-new-keyset amount)